Renovation

 Perhaps the remedial mold work from your neighbor's water damage requires a hole to be made in your wall.
 A co-op board has a responsibility to make sure the wall is properly repaired and painted.
 Are they required to rehang your expensive wallpaper?
 No. You'll likely get a coat of primer.

-"The legal codes don't supersede the proprietary lease," Luxemburg says, so what might happen is the co-op board will, if forced to by the courts, paint your apartment to meet the code but then charge the shareholder for the work.
+"The legal codes don't supersede the proprietary lease," Luxemburg said, so what might happen is the co-op board will, if forced to by the courts, paint your apartment to meet the code but then charge the shareholder for the work.
 You might even have to pay the legal costs.

 Electric wires, steam risers, and your front door